abhishekacharya-hub/react-practice/README.md

 ```

-The above example shows a stateful component named ExampleComponent which is inserted in the <App/> component.
-The ExampleComponent contains a <input>.
+The above example shows a stateful component named ExampleComponent which is inserted in the App/ component.
+The ExampleComponent contains a input.
 First of all, in the ExampleComponent, we need to assign defaultEmail by props to a local state by a useState() hook in ExampleComponent.

 Next, we have to pass email to value property of a input tag and pass a function changeEmailHandler to an onChange() event for a purpose keeping track of the current value of the input.